davidlares/golang-sorting-exercises/README.md

-## DavidSorting
+## Sorting Exercises

-Ejercicios de algoritmos de ordenamiento con GoLang, estos ejercicios pueden ser fácilmente replicables en otros lenguajes de programación
+Sorting algorithm exercises with GoLang.
+These exercises can be easily replicated in other programming languages.

 ## Big O Notation

-Es un término bastante complicado y netamente orientado a las matemáticas, pero en pocas palabras es utilizado en la ciencias computacionales  para describir el rendimiento o complejidad de un algoritmo.
+This is a rather complicated and purely mathematically oriented term, but in a nutshell, it's used in computer science to describe the performance or complexity of an algorithm.

-Su ventajas se centran en:
+Its advantages are:

-- Describe el tiempo en términos de como crece el input (tamaño de la estructura o los elementos a trabajar)
+- It describes the time in terms of how the input grows (size of the structure or elements to be processed).
-- Despeja la mayoría de las cosas no importantes del cálculos
+- It eliminates most of the non-important computational issues.

-Aunque, es dificil definir el tiempo que tarda un algoritmo dependiendo del hardware
+Although it's difficult to define the time an algorithm takes it depends on the hardware.

-## Algoritmos de ordenamiento
+## Sorting Algorithms

 - Insertion Sort
 - Selection Sort
 - Bubble Sort
 - Merge Sort
 - Quick Sort

-Cada uno tiene detalles en la forma de ejecución.
-Bastante complejo para explicar en detalle.
+Each has specifics in its execution.
+Quite complex to explain in detail.

-## Uso
+## Use

 go run [filename.go]

-## Créditos
+## Credits
 [David E Lares S](https://davidlares.com)

-## Licencia
+## License
 [MIT](https://opensource.org/licenses/MIT)